qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   to the widget (available only in some contexts)
 * :guilabel:`Font Size` in the associated unit
 * :menuselection:`Recent Fonts -->` menu with the active font checked (at the top)
 * :guilabel:`Configure Format...`: same as pressing the font selector widget.
-It opens a dialog to set text format parameters.
-Depending on the context, it can be the OS default :guilabel:`Text format` dialog or the QGIS custom dialog with advanced formatting options (opacity, orientation, buffer, background, shadow, ...) as described in section :ref:`text_format`.
+  It opens the :ref:`Text format <text_format>` dialog, providing advanced formatting options such as color, opacity, orientation, HTML notation, buffer, background, shadow, ...
 * :guilabel:`Copy Format` of the text
 * :guilabel:`Paste Format` to the text, speeding configuration
 * the :ref:`color widget <color_widget>` for quick color setting